qihongl/learn-hippo/docs/learned_encoding/RESULTS.md

 - **Machine-readable result:** `outputs/learned_encoding/oracle_results.json`
 - **Code revision used for execution:** `d59be7811fbb6687d4f9c640e526217d8cc8e198`
 - **Episodes:** 256 deterministic synthetic event seeds, 10000–10255
-- **Schedules:** all 16 binary write masks over four informative positions
+- **Schedules:** all 16 binary encoding schedules over four informative positions

-Endpoint-only writing (`0001`) was the unique optimal deterministic schedule.
+Endpoint-only encoding (`0001`) was the unique optimal deterministic schedule.
 Its mean delayed feature-prediction reward was 1.000.
 The second-ranked schedule was lower by 0.267.
 This ranking was identical under fixed four-slot capacity and the historical schedule-scaled capacity convention.